STommydx/comp4901o-presentation/README.md

 # COMP 4901O Presentation Resources
-This repo contains the materials of the presentation "JavaScript Prototype" for the COMP 4901O course.
+This repo contains the materials of the presentation "JavaScript Prototype Pollution" for the COMP 4901O course.

 ## Slides
 You can find the slides `slides.pdf` in the root folder of the repo.